*updated 4-10-25

-A new acronym in real estate is being popularized.
 Do you know the meaning of RTL?
-The definition is “residential transition loans” and large institutional players are coming into this niche investing space.
+The definition is “residential transition loans” and large institutional players are coming into this growing investment space.

 What Are Residential Transition Loans?

-Here’s an overview of how residential transition loans work and what to consider if you’re a real estate investor in the United States.
+Here’s an overview of how residential transition products work as compared to traditional loans.
+These are the factors to consider if you’re a real estate investor in the United States.

 Types of Residential Transition Loans